alex-voodoo/audax-tracker/README.md

 Now you need to configure your instance of the bot.
 Follow these steps to complete this process:
 1. Open the command terminal and activate the virtual environment that you created above
 2. Run `python setup.py` and provide the essential configuration parameters: API token of your bot and the URL of your data endpoint when requested.
-The script will render `settings.py` that is necessary for the bot to run.
+The script will render `src/settings.yaml` that is necessary for the bot to run.
-3. Run `python bot.py`.
+3. Run `python src/bot.py`.
 The command should start the bot and run indefinitely.
-Find your bot in Telegram and talk to it in private.
+Find the bot in your Telegram client and talk to it in private.
 Initiate the conversation by clicking the Start button in the direct message chat.
-The bot will respond with a welcome message.
-Stop the bot by pressing `Ctrl+C` in the terminal.
-4. In the directory where you have your bot, find `bot.log`, open it, and find a log message: `"Welcoming user {username} (chat ID {chat_id}), is this the admin?"` where `username` should be your Telegram username.
-Copy the chat ID, open `settings.py` and paste that number as the new value of the `DEVELOPER_CHAT_ID` parameter.
+The bot will respond with a welcome message, and in the terminal where it is running you will see a log message: _Welcoming user {username} (chat ID {chat_id}), is this the admin?_ where `username` should be your Telegram username.
+Copy the chat ID, open `src/settings.yaml` and paste that number as the new value of the `DEVELOPER_CHAT_ID` parameter.
+4. Stop the bot by pressing `Ctrl+C` in the terminal, then start it again and send the `/start` command to the bot from your Telegram client.
+This time you should see another log message in the terminal where the bot is running: _Welcoming the admin user {username} (chat ID {chat_id})_, and also the bot should show the administrator's menu in response to the `/admin` command.

 Now the bot is ready to work.
-You can start it by running `python bot.py` in a command terminal or adding it to some system auto-run.
-The script will run indefinitely, unless something severe causes it to crash.
-Should any non-fatal error occur in the bot, it will send error messages to you via private Telegram message.
+It can be launched directly by running `python src/bot.py` in a command terminal, and it will run indefinitely, unless a severe problem causes it to crash (unlikely).
+Alternatively, it can be installed as a Linux system service (see below), in this mode, should a crash happen, the bot will be restarted by the system automatically.

+Should any non-fatal errors occur in the bot, it will send error messages to the administrator user via private Telegram messages.

+## Running the bot in direct mode

+The bot runs in direct mode if the `AUDAX_TRACKER_SERVICE_MODE` environment variable is not set or not equal to "1".

+In direct mode, the bot assumes that its configuration file and persistent state file are located in the same directory where its entry point script is located.

+To launch the bot, activate the Python virtual environment and run `python bot.py` in a command terminal.
+Press `Ctrl+C` to stop it gracefully.

+To change settings of the bot, edit the configuration file, then restart the bot.

+## Running the bot as a Linux system service

+The bot can be registered as a Linux service daemon in a system that runs systemd.

+You will need superuser privileges to proceed.

+First configure the bot as explained above, then continue from here.

+Run `sudo make install` to install the systemd unit.
+This will copy the bot program files to `/usr/local/lib/audax-tracker`, create the virtual Python environment there, and register the systemd unit named `audax-tracker`.
+The bot runs in service mode if the `AUDAX_TRACKER_SERVICE_MODE` environment variable is set and is equal to "1", which is provided by the systemd unit configuration.

+In service mode, the bot loads the configuration file from `/usr/local/etc/audax-tracker/`, and writes its persistent state to `/var/local/audax-tracker/`.

+Start the service by running `sudo sustemctl start audax-tracker`, stop it by running `sudo sustemctl stop audax-tracker`.

 ## Configuration

-To tune your bot, read and edit `settings.py`.
+To tune your bot, read and edit `src/settings.yaml`.
 Uncomment settings that you want to alter and put your values.

 Do not forget to restart the bot after you have changed the settings!